 City Mothers: Eve Heaney's Crusade for Planning in 1965November 21, 2012 1 comment Print Article

 In research on Jacksonville's History, the advocacy and writing of one visionary woman stands out vividly in the small circle of people who determined the future of this city: Eve Heaney.
 Eve was a singular woman, especially for her time.
 She was the female editor of Jacksonville Magazine, one of the first to do so.
-Below is the seminal argument that ignited the move towards creating a City Plan.
+Below is the seminal argument that helped ignite the move towards creating a modern City Plan.
 It originally appeared in the Summer of 1965 issue of Jacksonville, the magazine produced by the Jacksonville Chamber of Commerce.
 It was written by Eve Heaney, the fiery, impassioned, idealistic female editor of Jacksonville Magazine--a familiar name to historians of the era, and it really lays out the backdrop against which so many (often disastrous) decisions were made.
 What say you?

 She followed this up with a series of articles by some of the best minds and talents of the time and drove a series of community conversations that coincided with Consolidation in 1967.

 Eve and the planners of 1967 were very wrong about some of their basic premises.
 Some fairly disastrous policies were implemented during this era.
 Planning was still a very new discipline.
 But the arguments were valid and passionately discussed.